 - The clip that holds the bolt down may break after 30 shots.

 - Bow may lock up from time to time after years of use and you may be unable to get the safety off.

 - Directions are poor and the illustrations are in low standard grayscale.

 - The plastic arrow retainer breaks easily (but an extra is provided).

 - It’s heavy.

-This 7-pound crossbow is unquestionably the best crossbow under $400.
+This 7-pound crossbow is unquestionably the best crossbow for the money.
 Barnett worked with The Brotherhood to produce this compound crossbow that’s incredibly powerful and accurate.
 It features a lightweight composite stock with a Magnesium STR Riser.
 The CNC-machined 7/8″ Picatinny rail lets you mount the optics of your choice.
 Another great feature is the Finger Reminders and Pass-Through Foregrip that ensure your fingers’ safety.
 Its Crosswire String and Cable System deliver dependably smooth and quiet shots, too, and its ADF Trigger System leaves you with less jerking and tighter groups.
 Other features consist of High Definition Camo Finish and a 19” Axle to Axle.
 It also includes one 4×32 Multi-Reticle Scope, 3 Arrow Quiver, and 3 20” Headhunter Arrows.